Iurii88/UnsafeEcs/README.md

 ### Custom Query Filtering

-In addition to the standard component-based filtering, UnsafeEcs provides a powerful custom filtering mechanism that allows for more precise entity selection based on component values or other criteria.
+In addition to the standard component-based filtering, UnsafeEcs provides a custom filtering mechanism that allows for more precise entity selection based on component values or other criteria.
 This is implemented through the `IQueryFilter` interface:

 ```csharp
 public interface IQueryFilter